 In addition, the following application components use these versioning practices:

-During an upgrade, Relativity uses the following criteria to determine whether to perform a full or incremental installation of an application in a workspace.
+During an upgrade, Relativity uses the following criteria to determine whether to perform a full or incremental installation of an application.

 Relativity performs a full upgrade when the following conditions are true: